alex-rawlings/baggins/README.md

 ## Simulation Workflow
 The simulation workflow consists of a number of steps to produce realistic initial conditions for the merger.
 The steps are:
-1. Create both low and high mass resolution realisation of the progenitors using `create_select_galaxies.sh` in `./code/ initialise_scripts`
+1. Create the progenitor galaxies using `create_select_galaxies.sh` in `./code/initialise_scripts`.
+A valid parameter file must be first created.
-2. Evolve the high mass resolution progenitors in isolation until the system is stable (this is particularly relevant for Osipkov-Merritt models).
+2. Evolve the progenitors in isolation until the system is stable (this is particularly relevant for Osipkov-Merritt models).
 The stability of the system can be checked with these scripts in `./code/analysis_scripts`:
     - `inertia_analysis.py`, and
     - `beta_profile.py`
-3. Align the galaxy with the reduced inertia tensor semiminor axis using `align_galaxy.py` in `./code/analysis_scripts`
+3. Align the galaxy with the reduced inertia tensor semiminor axis using `align_galaxy.py` in `./code/analysis_scripts`.
-4. Concurrently, obtain the centre of mass motions of the system at large separations using the low mass realisations of the galaxies by running this merger as a standard simulation.
-Orbital configurations are given as inputs in the parameter file in `./parameters/ parameters-mergers/`.
-5. A high mass resolution system can then be generated as a combination of the low mass resolution centre of mass motions, and the stabilised high mass resolution galaxy, by running `extract_remake.py` for the corresponding parameter file in `./parameters/parameters-mergers/`.
-6. The high mass resolution can then be started as if it were a new simulation.
-7. When to switch on Ketju???
+4. Set up the merger configuration with a separate merger parameter file, using the script `merger_setup.py`.
+5. Run the merger configuration using `Gadget` with reduced integration accuracy (for this project, default $\eta=0.02$).
+Run the system until the BHs are bound.
+6. The Brownian motion of the BH in the isolated galaxy can be investigated using `bh_perturb_distribution.py` and `brownian_rotate_fit_normal.py` in `./code/analysis_scripts`.
+Ensure that only those times where the galaxy is relaxed is included in the latter analysis, by limiting the distribution fits to a time `T` after the system is stable with the `-t T`.
+7. Identify the time when the BHs form a bound binary using `check_merger_progress.py <file> -b` in the directory `./code/analysis_scripts`.
+This will produce a plot showing the radial separation of the binaries, as well as the orbital energy of the binary system.
+Those points where the binary energy transitions from $\mathcal{E}>0$ to $\mathcal{E}<0$ are indicated by numbered arrows, and the corresponding times printed to the console.
+The desired time to turn on `Ketju` can thus be found.
-8. Analyse key properties of the remnant system and SMBH dynamics using the provided scripts in `./code/analysis_scripts`.
+8. Create the children perturbed runs of the main `Gadget` run using the script `perturb_bhs.py` in `./code/initialise_scripts` with the merger parameter file.
+This generates a set of runs with the phase-space coordinates of the BHs randomised using the Brownian motion distributions of step 6.
+Other `Gadget paramfile` options may be changed here too (especially $\eta=0.002$).
+9. Run each pertured run with `Ketju`.
+The analytical time to merger can be estimated using `hardening_rates.py` in `./code/analysis_scripts`.
+If the BHs have not merged within the upper limit set by the analytical expectation, the run may need to be terminated.
+10. Perform relevant analysis of the merger remnant and the BH binary properties.

 ## A Brief Note on the Scripts
 A detailed description of each initialisation and analysis script is not